Skip to Content

 3. Chlamydia

 Chlamydia is a well-known infection that affects millions of women every year.
-Don’t get me wrong, chlamydia could affect men too, and in fact, men are more symptomatic than women.
+Don’t get me wrong, chlamydia could affect men too, and in fact, men are often more symptomatic than women.

 If you’ve not always used a condom while having sexual intercourse, your yellowing discharge may be due to chlamydia infection.